 The neatest of nightstands

 The nightstand (or bedside table) is your best friend when it comes to winding down for bed.
-It’s a place to leave a glass of water, house your books, moisturiser, sleep balm, alarm clock and anything else that helps you complete your nighttime routine.
+It’s a place to leave a glass of water, house your books, moisturiser, alarm clock and anything else that helps you complete your nighttime routine.

 Assuming any old table will do is setting yourself up for trouble.
 A proper bedside table will have drawers or shelves to keep your permanent items organised but still within reach.
 The tabletop should hold the bare minimum (e.g. water, a book and lamp) to avoid creating clutter, as discussed earlier.

 Bigger is not always better when it comes to bed frames.
 The right sized bed frame should give you ample space to walk around your bed and not into any other furniture in the room.
 If you have to press it against a wall just to fit the dresser in the room then it’s time for a new design.